 Making the felt board background

-Step 2: Next I traced my cardboard cutout onto my orange felt about a 1/2 inch away from the edge all the way around and cut it out.
-I used green for the stem.
+Trace your cardboard cutout onto the orange felt about a ½ inch away from the edge all the way around and cut it out.
+(I used green for the stem.)

-Step 3: Then I glued my felt onto my cardboard cutout using white glue.
+Glue the felt onto the cardboard cutout using white glue.

-Step 4: I cut a piece of ribbon and attached it to the back of the pumpkin in a loop using hot glue.
+Cut a piece of ribbon and attach it to the back of the pumpkin in a loop using hot glue.
 This will be what you hang the felt board pumpkin from, so you decide how long it should be.